 Catalog requirements for policies and processes may change with each edition of the catalog.
 The applicable catalog is either the current catalog for policies and processes or the catalog existing at the time of the student's enrolling or changing of a degree program for degree requirements.
-(Please refer to the Applicable Catalog table at the bottom of this page.)
+(Please refer to the Applicable Catalog table below.)